Skip to content

 In the opposite, if you feel that this style is unique and timeless, if you stare at artistic images if you laugh and want to discover the other couple’s wedding, if you are excited by the idea of having sophisticated group pictures with your bridal party, then you might trust your gut and contact me.

-I am very proud to show you a selection of my favorite images I have captured through the years.
+I am very proud to show you a selection of my favorite images I have captured over the years.

-I tried to select powerful ones, esthetically and emotionally, but also the most unexpected and funny ones.
+I tried to select powerful ones, aesthetically and emotionally, but also the most unexpected and funny ones.
 Funny images are what make a day unique, and I’m especially eager to capture these!

 I am sharing my experience to help you plan your wedding day